Phileosopher/commonplace/hardship-ptsd.md

 ## Unresolved trauma

-Unfortunately, when we don't release trauma, we will often re-experience its consequences.
+Unfortunately, when we don't release trauma by working through it, we will often re-experience its consequences.

 Anything that isn't completely resolved in our mind *will* come back to haunt us: